 Homework is purposeful when it provides needed practice in newly presented skills.
-It helps the child to work independently and enriches the school experience.
+Homework is used as a way for students to practice what they have learned in the classroom.
+The time requirements and the frequency of homework will vary depending on a student's teacher, ability, and grade level.
+Homework helps the child to work independently and enriches the school experience.
 Parents are requested to talk about school with their student(s) each day, check on homework assignments, discuss the assignments and see that assignments have been completed.
 Each child should have his/her own study corner at home and a regular time should be established for reading and studying.
-Third, fourth, fifth, and sixth grade students are required to carry assignment books.
+Third, fourth, and fifth grade students are required to carry assignment books.
 These can be purchased for a nominal fee in the office.
 Parents are asked to check the assignment book daily.
 Students who have incomplete assignments may be assigned a Saturday School.
 Out-of-class study serves valid purposes when it: